-On May 2, 2011, PCC and the Group re-entered into a memorandum of agreement wherein PCC will transfer the ownership of the said properties as payment to its outstanding obligation to the Group.
-On December 21, 2018, PCC and Group reissue a promissory note indicating an extension of term for another three (3) years, starting January 31, 2018 and will mature on January 31, 2021.
-As at December 31, 2019 and 2018, the outstanding advances to PCC has not been settled, the transfer of property from PNB to PCC is still pending.
+Advances to PCC represent unsecured and interest bearing cash advances which bear an interest of 2% per annum.
+PCC issued a promissory note in favor of Group.
+On May 2, 2011, PCC and the Group entered into a memorandum of agreement wherein PCC will transfer the ownership of eleven (11) properties located at Metrotech Industrial Park with a total area of 21,475 sq.m. valued at₱6,450/sq.m. as payment to its outstanding obligation to the Group.
+On December 21, 2018, PCC reissued a promissory note indicating an extension of term for another three (3) years, starting January 31, 2018 and will mature on January 31, 2021.

 b) Forum Holdings Corp.
-(FHC), International Polymer Corporation (IPC), Kennex Container Corp.
+(FHC), International Polymer Corporation (IPC), Kennex

+Container Corp.
 (KCC), Orient Pacific Corporation (OPC), and Heritage Pacific Corporation (HPC)

-In 2009, FHC, IPC, KCC, OPC and HPC executed respective unsecured promissory notes (PN) to cover their respective advances with a term of five (5) years, and bear interest of three percent (3%) per annum, renewable upon agreement of the parties.
-These PNs were renewed in 2014 with a three- year term which matured during the year at interest of two percent (2%) per annum.
+In 2009, FHC, IPC, KCC and OPC executed respective unsecured promissory notes (PN) to cover their respective advances to the Group with a term of five (5) years, and bear interest of two percent (2%) per annum, renewable upon agreement of the parties.
+These PNs were renewed in 2014 with a three-year term which matured during the year at interest of two percent (2%) per annum.
 These cash advances are to be settled through cash payments.
-On December 21, 2018, FHC, KCC and OPC, and Group reissued a promissory note indicating an extension of term for another three (3) years, starting January 31, 2018 and will mature on January 31, 2021.
+On December 21, 2018, FHC, KCC and OPC, and the Group reissued a promissory note indicating an extension of term for another three (3) years, starting January 31, 2018 and will mature on January 31, 2021.